Top Running Back Drills to Incorporate Into Practices

 It would be a difference between if he had to take two steps or three steps before the handoff.
 In fact, it involves the timing and coordination in which there is a difference on the play.

-What are good running back drills?
+What are some examples of running back drills?

-Good running back drills increase the performance of related skills: speed, agility, footwork, ball handling, pass catching, and blocking techniques.
 Some examples of effective running back drills include agility ladder drills, cone drills, shuttle runs, ball security drills, route running drills, blocking pad drills, and reaction drills.

 Lucy Jakoncic